rb1005/eld/docs/userguide/documentation/linker_faq.rst

 Convert warning to error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users might want to add --fatal-warnings to convert all warnings that the \
-linker emits to errors.
+Users can add :code:`-Werror` to convert all warnings that the linker emits into non-fatal errors.
+A stronger form is :code:`--fatal-warnings`, which promotes warnings to fatal errors.

-This is synonymous to -Wall -Werror when used with the compiler
+This is synonymous to using :code:`-Wall -Werror` with the compiler

 Non allocatable section assigned to an output section
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^